sciZer0/7/v/README.md

 * with the ideal Gini coefficient
 * with over 100,000,000 users

-Specifically, high (even extreme) efficiency is possible thanks to the use of a new consensus mechanism.
+Specifically, high (even **extreme**) efficiency is possible thanks to the use of a new consensus mechanism.

-In turn, the new consensus mechanism involves the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge (ZK) technologies.
+In turn, the new consensus mechanism involves the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge Proor (ZKP or simply ZK) technologies.